 The use of cameras, camcorders, videotaping equipment, and other recording devices will not be permitted in Bud Walton Arena.
 Attendees may not bring into the arena large packages or other material that could pose a safety or disruption hazard (e.g. fireworks, noisemakers, horns, confetti, etc.).
-Photographs and videos taken at the 2013 Annual Shareholders' Meeting may be used by Walmart.
-By attending the 2013 Annual Shareholders' Meeting, you will be agreeing to Walmart's use of those photographs and waive any claim or rights with respect to those photographs and videos and their use.
+Photographs and videos taken at the 2013 Annual Shareholders' Meeting, you will be agreeing to Walmart's use of those photographs and waive any claim or rights with respect to those photographs and videos and their use.